Serving

 Red Chili dry

-Curry Leaves (2)
+Curry Leaves (5)

 1. Break CAULIFLOWER into moderate size florettes

-4. Stir enough water into RICE FLOUR to suspend it as you would with corn starch.
+4. Stir enough water into Rice Flour to suspend it as you would with corn starch.

-5. Make the seasoning paste: put OIL in a small frying pan and bring it up hot.
-Fry CORIANDER, PEPPERCORNS and URAD DAL until Urad starts to color.
-Take the pan off the heat and immediately stir in ASAFOETIDA and cool.
-Put in a heavy mortar with COCONUT and about 1 T WATER.
+5. Make the seasoning paste: Put Oil in a small frying pan and bring it up hot.
+Fry Coriander, Peppercorns and Urad Dal until Urad starts to color.
+Take the pan off the heat and immediately stir in Asafoetida and cool.
+Put in a heavy mortar with COCONUT and about 1 T Water.
 Pound to a fine paste.

-8. Put Cauliflower in a sauce pan with enough water to about 1/3 cover.
-Stir in Tomato Mix and bring to a simmer until Cauliflower is nearly done (about 10 minutes)
+1. Put Cauliflower in a sauce pan with enough water to about 1/3 cover.
+Stir in Tomato Mix and bring to a simmer until Cauliflower is nearly done (about 10 minutes).

-9. Stir in Spice Paste, Rice Flour and Cooked Dal.
+2. Stir in Spice Paste, Rice Flour and Cooked Dal.
 Stir in Salt to taste and simmer a few minutes to blend.

-12. Serve with plenty of rice.
+5. Serve with plenty of steamed long grain rice.

 NOTES:

-3. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch
+7. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch, ar=as required tt=to taste

-©Andrew Grygus - ajg@aaxnet.com - Linking and non-commercial use permitted
+©Andrew Grygus - agryg@aaxnet.com - Linking to and non-commercial use of this page permitted.